red-data-tools/red_amber/doc/Vector.md

 ### `inspect(limit: 80)`

-  - `limit` sets size limit to display long array.
+  - `limit` sets size limit to display a long array.

     ```ruby
     vector = RedAmber::Vector.new((1..50).to_a)